Skip to main content

 The journey:

-• Diagnostic in January.
+• Strategy interview in January.
 Frank, direct — Valentin told him his profile was "excellent but too focused on looks."

 • First selection: 6 profiles.
 Michael eliminated 4 based on photos.